paulgb/BarbBlock/README.md

 I intend to accomplish a few things with this project.

 1. By calling the bluff of DMCA takedown notices, I hope to show that the takedown filers know their takedowns are meritless and would not stand up in court.
 2. If the extension gains significant traction, it will provide a disincentive for companies to issue takedowns in the first place.
-As a Chrome extension, the number of users is more quantitatively verifiable than a bunch of users independently adding domains to their blacklist.
+As a browser extension and centrally-hosted blacklist, the number of users is more quantitatively verifiable than a bunch of users independently adding domains to their blacklist.

 ## Installation